rapid7/metasploit-framework/Adding-Release-Notes-to-PRs.md

 And finally, here's an example for exploits:

 > This module allows you to exploit HP Data Protector, a backup and recovery system, to remotely upload files to the file share.
 Versions 6.10, 6.10, and 6.20 are vulnerable.
-Authentication is not required to exploit this vulnerability.
+You don’t need to authenticate to exploit this vulnerability.